kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 **5**, but mirrored.  **5** had a `left` child, while **12** has a `right` child, but the core algorithm is the same.

-That is a quick overview of how insertion and deletion work in threaded binary trees.
+And that's it!
+This was just a quick overview of how insertion and deletion work in threaded binary trees, but if you understood these examples, you should be able to insert or remove any node from any tree you want.
 More detail can of course be found in
 [the implementation](ThreadedBinaryTree.swift).